FAQs

 Yes, you can still apply to Innisfree if you don’t have a driver’s license.
 However, the community needs a certain number of volunteers who are cleared to drive in order to take coworkers to medical appointments, on outings, to grocery shops, etc. Volunteers who do not drive have the added task of relying on others in the community for transportation on their days off and for their personal wants and needs.

-In order to drive Innisfree vehicles, a volunteer must go through a car orientation and take a driving test with a member of the Innisfree Village car committee.
+If a volunteer has a driver’s license, in order to drive Innisfree vehicles, a volunteer must go through a car orientation and take a driving test with a member of the Innisfree Village car committee.
 In order to be considered eligible to drive Innisfree vehicles, a volunteer must have a clean driving record as well as at least one year’s experience of driving.
 In order to transport coworkers, a volunteer must have at least 3 years of driving experience.

 Is there public transportation available to and from Innisfree?
 In Charlottesville?